 The struggle with selling on a marketplace is that you're selling your products under the banner of another company and paying for the privilege of doing so.

 All these fees add up.

-Other expenses come in the form of the software mentioned above to help you sync your inventory over multiple channels.
+Other expenses come in the form of the software mentioned above to help you sync and manage your inventory over multiple channels.

 Add omnichannel customer support software, and it's easy to see how the costs can quickly add up and almost negate any extra sales.